Cory Booker questions whether Joe Biden is able to speak 'honestly' about race

 "I’m not sure if Joe Biden is up to that task given the way the last three weeks have played out.”

-Booker's comments came in the wake of the high-profile clash on the debate stage last week between Biden and California Democratic Sen. Kamala Harris over the issue of busing.
+Booker's comments came in the wake of the high-profile clash on the debate stage last week between Biden and Sen. Kamala Harris, D-Calif., over the issue of busing.

-Harris said it was "hurtful" for Biden to recently evoke his relationships with segregationist former Sens.
-James Eastland, D-Miss., and Herman Talmadge, D-Ga.
+Harris said it was "hurtful" for Biden to recently evoke his relationships with former Sens.
+James Eastland, D-Miss., and Herman Talmadge, D-Ga., both of whom were strident segregationists.

-Noting that she was a part of an early wave of busing minority children to other schools, she took issue with Biden's efforts to block federally-mandated busing.
+Noting that she was a part of an early wave of busing minority children to other schools, Harris took issue with Biden's efforts to block federally-mandated busing.

 Biden responded by saying that Harris' comments were a "mischaracterization of my position across the board," arguing that he has a long record of fighting for civil rights and that he saw busing as a local issue, not one to be decided at the federal level.